shutterfreak/topmark/README.md

 ## 📝 Example headers

-TopMark inserts headers that are tailored to the comment style and conventions of each file type.
+TopMark inserts headers that are tailored to the comment style and conventions of each file type (line comments like `#`/`//`, and block comments like `/* … */`).
 Here are examples of how TopMark headers appear in different file formats:

 ```bash
 #!/bin/bash